azk055/IOT-Project-1/Readme.md

 TH he remote link is  https://github.com/azk055/IOT-Project-1.git

-Initialize a new Git repository: git init
+## Initialize a new Git repository -

+git init
 ```````
 Add all files to the repository:

 git add .
 ```````